Jared-Glenn/Camelot_The_Resistance/README.md

 Be aware, if you are identified as Fae during the Wild Hunt (whether or not the Grail has been corrupted), you will lose a significant number of Victory Points.

+### Relics
+Relics are powerful items that the players gain access to throughout the game.
+They are The Holy Grail and Excalibur.
+Both of them represent a powerful force in the hands of Arthur and his Court, but also may be used or misused by his enemies to steal victory from his grasp.

+#### The Holy Grail
+When a player is made the leader, they also gain access to the Holy Grail and can choose to assign the Grail to a single player at the outset of the Quest.
+Many roles have specific interactions with the Grail, but generally it prevents the chosen player from using Failure cards (or Rot cards, in the case of the Fae).

+Beware when using it, however, because Queen Mab is unaffected by the Holy Grail and Sir Bertilak (normally on the side of Good) *must* play Rot while holding it.